Hannah E. King

 Before coming to Drummond Woodsum, Hannah worked as an Assistant Public Defender with the Alaska Public Defender Agency where she practiced in both the trial and appellate units.
 She represented clients in Superior Court against the most serious criminal charges, and argued cases before the Alaska Court of Appeals.
 She was named "2011 New Litigator of the Year" by the Alaska Public Defender Agency.

 While in law school, Hannah served as Editor-in-Chief of the Ocean and Coastal Law Journal and co-chair of the Environmental Law Society.
-She received the 2009 Edward S. Godfrey Leadership Award and the 2009 Award for Outstanding Scholar.
+She received the 2009 Edward S. Godfrey Leadership Award and the 2009 Award for Outstanding Scholastic Achievement in Environmental and Marine Law.